oracle/coherence-operator/docs/samples/operator/logging/custom-logs/README.md

    * Click `Next Step` and select the `@timestamp` field and click on `Create index pattern`.

+   >Note: It may take up to 5 minutes for the data to reach the elasticsearch instance.

 1. View data from the `cloud-*` index pattern

    * Click on `Discover` and then the drop-down where it shows `coherence-cluster-*` and select `cloud-*`.